 Student Payroll Summary Reports

-The bookkeeper provides all department supervisors with a monthly student payroll summary report after each pay period.
+The Payroll Office provides all department supervisors with a student payroll summary report by request.
 Supervisors should review this report with students so together you can properly forecast their remaining earnings and hours.
 The summary reports contain a great deal of vital information and should be used in budgeting and planning for student employment.

 Supervisors must submit a termination form for any student who ceases employment in the department for any reason, or if a student wishes to switch jobs mid-year.